 - Parking: there is a small car park

-- Trains run from London Waterloo to Strawberry Hill four times an hour on weekdays, the station is a ten minute walk from the house.
+- Trains run from London Waterloo to Strawberry Hill, the station is a ten minute walk from the house.